 4. Health check

-The steering committee of the Danish Fashion Ethical Charter will introduce a pilot project in 2017 that involves a health check focusing on eating disorders of models according to the following system:
+The steering committee of the Danish Fashion Ethical Charter introduced and finished a successful pilot project in 2017 that involves a health check focusing on eating disorders of models, which was continued according to the following system:

 The health check, to be carried out by the Danish Association against Eating Disorders and Self-harm, will be conducted by professional staff and involve an approximately one and a half hour interview that will/may apply Eating Disorder Examination (EDE), an internationally recognised semi-structured interview for diagnosing eating disorders.
 The assessment will determine whether and to what extent a model is at risk of or meets the criteria for an eating disorder.
 The following criteria will be used and have the following effect: